SupurCalvinHiggins/212-fall-2015/assignments/ha-05/readme.md

 if the target is found and `false` otherwise.
 For example, given the array `[9,7,5,3,3]` and target `7`, the function should return `true` and set the output `index` to `1`.
-Assume the input sequence is already sorted in non-increasing order.
+Assume the input sequence is sorted in non-increasing order (from largest to smallest).

 ```cpp
 bool bin_search(const std::vector<int>& arr, int target, size_t& index);